+What do I do if a family member died of breast cancer and can't be tested?
 If your family history of cancer suggests that you may have an inherited cancer syndrome, but you have no living relatives with cancer, you may still be offered genetic testing.
 However, there are limitations to interpreting your results.
 For example, if you had a family member who died from breast or ovarian cancer, you could test negative for a BRCA mutation, but there might be a different genetic cancer syndrome involved that might put you at greater risk of getting cancer.

+Should men get tested for the BRCA mutation?
 Both men and women can carry BRCA mutations and this has implications for their personal risks of certain cancers as well as the risks to their children.
 If a man’s personal or family history is suggestive of an inherited cancer syndrome, he should seek genetic counselling and possible testing.

 Find out more If you would like to find out more information about inherited breast cancer, the risks and the available testing, contact the Clinical and Counselling Section of the Division of Human Genetics at the National Health Laboratory Service on 011 489 9223 or email [email protected].